Forbidden Planet (1956)

-Commander John J. Adams: Nice climate you have here.
+Commander Adams: Nice climate you have here.
 High oxygen content.

 Robby the Robot: I seldom use it myself, sir.
 It promotes rust.

 Cook: Another one of them new worlds.
 No beer, no women, no pool parlors, nothin'.
 Nothin' to do but throw rocks at tin cans, and we gotta bring our own tin cans.